 The March rule proposal included a maximum allowable ambient concentration of chromium VI at 1.6 ng/m3 (20 times the ABC).
 CAGM emissions, plus background concentration, could not exceed this level on a two-week average basis.
-The two-week average basis was chosen in part because the DEQ ambient monitoring data become available on a roughly weekly to bi-weekly schedule, and in part because health protective levels relate to single day concentrations (acute effects), single day to two week average concentrations (intermediate effects), and annual concentrations (chronic effects), and both DEQ and OHA felt that the intermediate time frame was appropriate.
+The two-week average basis was chosen in part because the DEQ ambient monitoring data become available on a roughly weekly to bi-weekly schedule, and in part because health protective levels relate to single day concentrations (acute effects), single day to two week average concentrations (intermediate effects), and annual concentrations (chronic effects).
+Both DEQ and OHA felt that the intermediate time frame was appropriate.

-The following (rather lengthy) explanation of the current proposed approach was taken from the Response to Comments document:
+The following explanation of the current proposed approach was taken from the Response to Comments document:

-DEQ has reconsidered the approach to chromium VI in the original proposed rules, and also considered the approach to other metals when proposing the exemption option for the Tier 1 CAGMs.
+DEQ has reconsidered the approach to chromium VI in the original proposed rules, and also considered the approach to other metals when proposing the emission control device exemption option for the Tier 1 CAGMs.
 Ambient concentrations of a metal result from many possible sources, some natural such as rock and soil erosion, and some anthropogenic.
-All of these possible sources create the ambient concentration of the metal, which is (generally) considered the “background” concentration.
-The emissions from a single facility are considered to add to this background.
+All of these possible sources create the ambient concentration of the metal, which is considered the “background” concentration.
+The emissions from a single facility add to this background.
 Hopefully, though not always, the background concentration is below the concentration that is considered acceptable.
 The difference between the background concentration and the acceptable ambient concentration then provides a margin for the increased concentration that may result from a facility’s emissions.
 This concept is illustrated below:

 __________ Acceptable ambient concentration